Coleridge-Initiative/big-data-and-social-science/docs/06-ChapterViz.md

 but user testing with representative users in the early stages of design and development will remain necessary to verify that adequate designs are being used.
-Training is likely to be needed to help analysts get started when using more visual analytics tools.
+Training is likely to be needed to help analysts get started when using visual analytics tools.
 Recorded video demonstrations and online support for question answering are helpful to bring users from novice to expert levels.